Why do orchestras have so many violins?

 Violinists can’t help but snap up the limelight in a symphony orchestra: they’re sat right at the front, and there are a heck of a lot of them.
 But have orchestras always had so many violins?
 And why do they need them?

-This is pretty normal, as a symphony orchestra is usually made up of (give or take) around ten first violins and ten second violins, ten violas, eight cellos and six double basses.
+A symphony orchestra is usually made up of (give or take) around ten first violins and ten second violins, ten violas, eight cellos and six double basses.

-So why does an orchestra need twenty-plus violins?
+Why does an orchestra need twenty-plus violins?

 Violins are well-suited to playing melody, making them one of the most important instruments in the orchestra.

 Firstly, they are the highest string instrument, so their bright tone rises above the rest of the string section.